-To facilitate open communication between this Committee and the Risk Committee, and where the Chair of the Risk Committee is not a member of this Committee, he or she shall receive notice of and attend by invitation of this Committee, as a non-voting observer, each meeting of this Committee and receive the materials for each such meeting.
+To facilitate open communication between this Committee and the Risk Committee, and where the Chair of the Risk Committee is not a member of this Committee, he or she shall have a standing invitation to attend each meeting of this Committee at his or her discretion as a non-voting observer, and receive the materials for each such meeting.
 In addition, this Committee shall meet with the Risk Committee at least two times annually to discuss topics relevant to both Committees.